-Jeevan feels it is essential to adapt and respond to change and—although his role as a UTS Ambassador has had to be temporarily suspended due to social distancing measures in place—he is still committed to sharing his own experiences for the benefit of others.
+Jeevan feels it is essential to adapt and respond to change and—although his role as a UTS Ambassador was temporarily suspended due to social distancing measures in place—he has been committed to sharing his own experiences for the benefit of others.

-Ana Larsen is a sessional lecturer at Federation University in their Future Access Studies (FAST) enabling program.
-Now in her fifth year of teaching, Ana is also studying a Masters of Teaching (online).
+Ana Larsen is a Psychology Tutor at Trinity College, University of Melbourne and a sessional lecturer at Federation University in their Foundation Access Studies (FAST) enabling program.
+Now in her fifth year of teaching, Ana has recently commenced her PhD.

 Through this video blog, Ana shares her experiences of juggling work and study, and managing a chronic disease (type 1 diabetes) and financial pressures during this global crisis.